screwdriver-cd/executor-k8s/README.md

 > Kubernetes Executor plugin for Screwdriver

-This executor plugin extends the [executor-base-class], and provides methods to start and stop jobs from Kubernetes
+This is an executor for the Screwdriver CD solution that interacts with Kubernetes.

 ## Usage